drbinguo/SARFNet/README.md

 # SARFNet
-A new model for brain tumor segmentaion
+A new model for brain tumor segmentaion.
+We wiil upload the program when our manuscript is accepted.